lyraxvincent/useful-kaggle-notebooks/README.md

 **NOTE:**

 - This is not my work.
 A big thank you to the authors of the notebooks provided.
 A link to every notebook is provided below.
 If you find their work useful please spare a little of your time and click on the link to the specific notebook(s) and upvote their work.
-- I add the notebooks as I come across them in my every day process of learning.
-So there are still a bunch of more useful notebooks out there!
+- This is a small list of the resourceful notebooks I personally have come across.
+There are still a bunch of more useful notebooks out there!

 # NLP